-Indosat Ooredoo Hutchison experience, while also bolstering partnership with Xanh SM of Vietnam to advance eco-friendly mobility solutions in Indonesia
+Indosat Ooredoo Hutchison has announced a strategic partnership with Xanh SM of Vietnam to advance eco-friendly mobility solutions in Indonesia.

-Indosat Ooredoo Hutchison. through Indosat Business, will collaborate with Xanh SM to integrate Information and Communications Technology (ICT), Internet of Things SIM cards, aiming to streamline reduce environmental impact while (IoT) and analytics in the quest operations and optimise user offering a comfortable eco-friendly optimistic about accelerating to foster smart mobility solutions. experiences.
-Moreover, connectivity transportation experience.
-The partnership aims to enhance solutions including SIM cards for operational efficiency and customer within the country
+Indosat Ooredoo Hutchison, through Indosat Business, will collaborate with Xanh SM to integrate Information and Communications Technology (ICT), Internet of Things (IoT), and analytics in the quest to foster smart mobility solutions.
+The partnership aims to enhance operational efficiency and customer experience, while also bolstering the eco-friendly vehicle ecosystem within the country